jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 several times throughout our career, but the skill to learn new abilities will always be in demand.

 In this post, I want to look at what it takes to be a good learner, as well as some techniques we can employ to help us along the way.

+*I'd like to thank [Chris Wu](http://lexiconnoisseur.com) for his help editing this post and the suggestion to include deliberate practice.*

 ## The Purpose Of Learning